Every foraging course, workshop, and retreat I have run in the last 5 years has been fully booked.

 … use “not enough time” as an excuse

-They simply didn’t “get” why owning and growing a mailing list is one of the most important things to do if you want your workshops, courses and retreats fully booked.
+They simply didn’t “get” why owning and growing a mailing list is one of the most important things to do if you want your workshops, and online courses and membership site fully booked.

 It needs to be one of the key focus points of your business strategy.

-A strategy is an overarching vision, intended to fulfil your predetermined goals and objectives.
+A strategy is an overarching vision, intended to fulfill your predetermined goals and objectives.

 If you don’t have have a strategy, then you’re simply chasing tactics.
 You’re at the beck and call of others game-plan.